tizbac/pmoxs3backuproxy/README.md

 The following features are currently implemented:

  * Configure proxy in PVE and use it for both CT and VM backups (full and incremental)
- * Restore functionality (VM restore, mount)
+ * Restore functionality (VM restore, mount, map)
  * Basic PVE UI integration: adding notes, setting the protection flag, removing backups, showing configuration.
  * File backup/restore/mount via proxmox-backup-client (full and incremental)

 # Known issues
-## S3 Performance
+## S3 Performance / Considerations

-Both the proxmox VM backup as well as the proxmox backup client will split the backups into many small chunks, S3 is not known to perform very well on many small files.
-The bigger your bucket gets, the more likely you will see Performance issues or cost peaks during restores.
-Feedback welcome!
+Both the proxmox VM and file backup client will split the backups into many small chunks, S3 is not known to perform well upon reading many small files.

+The bigger your bucket gets/your backups are, the more likely you will see performance issues during restore.

+Also think about cost peaks for object read operations.
+The proxmox backup clients will request required chunks sequentially, there is currently no way to optimize this in the proxy.

+You should consider twice if you want to make the S3 backend your primary backup storage.
+For local S3 instances with S3 compatible API (ceph, minio) the performance depends largely on your setup.

 ## Sizes shown in PVE frontend